-The Truth About 'Dry Drowning' – And What Parents Need To Know
+The 'Dry Drowning' Myth: What Parents Need to Know

-Have you heard of the term “dry drowning?”
-It may sound like a contradiction in terms, but the name is typically used to describe respiratory or breathing problems that develop several hours after play in a pool or other body of water.
+Have you heard the term “dry drowning?”
+It may sound like a contradiction, but the name has been used in recent years to describe breathing problems that develop several hours after swimming or other water activities.
+Media reports of children becoming seriously ill or dying days after being in the water have fueled concern, leaving many parents understandably worried.

 Non-Fatal Drowning